The 2016 Arctic Workshop will be held on April 01-03, 2016 in Boulder, Colorado.

-An optional field trip to the fjords is on May 13, 2015.
+An optional field trip to the fjords was held on May 13, 2015.
 See the 2015 Arctic Workshop website.

-The 44th Annual International Arctic Workshop will be held 15-16 March 2014 on the campus of the University of Colorado at Boulder.
+The 44th Annual International Arctic Workshop was held 15-16 March 2014 on the campus of the University of Colorado at Boulder.
 Please join our annual gathering of friendly arctic researchers.

 Registration & Abstracts due

 (exact time will be posted after abstract deadline).

 The Arctic Workshop is open to all interested in high-latitude environments, including the past, present, and future

 Previous Workshops have included presentations on Arctic and Antarctic climate, atmospheric chemistry, environmental geochemistry, paleoenvironment, archeology, geomorphology, hydrology, glaciology, soils, ecology, oceanography, Quaternary history and more.
 For an example of past presentations, visit the 2013 Arctic Workshop website

 The abstract deadline is 01 March.
 You can share your latest ideas and get valuable feedback

 Unlike most meetings, you can present your very latest research.
 The abstract deadline is only two weeks before the Workshop!
 So you'll hear about entirely new studies as well as updates since AGU, GSA, and other meetings.